VyrionAI/AI.TASK/README.md

 Create a pull request with a clear description of your contribution.
 We'll review your pull request and work with you to incorporate your changes into the repository.

-License
-This repository is licensed under the MIT License.
-See the LICENSE file for more details.